Romantic orientation: Relationship with sexual orientation and asexuality

 The implications of the distinction between romantic and sexual orientations have not been fully recognized, nor have they been studied extensively.
 It is common for sources to describe sexual orientation as including components of both sexual and romantic (or romantic equivalent) attractions.
 Publications investigating the relationship between sexual orientation and romantic orientation are limited.
 Challenges in collecting information result from survey participants having difficulty identifying or distinguishing between sexual and romantic attractions.
 Asexual individuals experience little to no sexual attraction (see gray asexuality); however, they may still experience romantic attraction.
 Lisa M. Diamond states that a person's romantic orientation can differ from whom the person is sexually attracted to.
 While there is limited research on the discordance between sexual attraction and romantic attraction in individuals, the possibility of fluidity and diversity in attractions have been progressively recognized.
 Researchers Bulmer and Izuma found that people who identify as aromantic often have more negative attitudes in relation to romance.
 While roughly 1% of the population identifies as asexual, 74% of those people reported having some form of romantic attraction.

-The first recorded conceptualization of orientation that took into account split attraction was in 1879 by Karl Heinrich Ulrichs, a German writer who published 12 books on non-heterosexual attraction.
-In these books, Ulrichs has presented several classifications that are quite similar to modern LGBT identities.
-Among his works, he described people who are “konjunktiver Uranodioning” and “disjunktiver Uranodioning” or conjunctive bisexuality and disjunctive bisexuality.
-The former is described as having tender and passionate feelings for both men and women, which would be a biromantic bisexual in modern times.
-The second is one who has tender feelings for people of the same gender/sex, but 'in love' feelings for people of a different gender/sex, which would now be a heteroromantic homosexual.
-However, the Ulrichs model never became popular due to the complexity.

-An example of the separation of sexual and romantic attractions was in 1979 by psychologist Dorothy Tennov, with the publication of her book Love and Limerence – the Experience of Being in Love.
-In the book, Tennov described limerence as a form of attraction that could be described as a crush on someone.
-Although Tennov saw sex as part of limerence, she recognized that it was not its main focus.
-The term "non-limerent" is sometimes considered the precursor of aromantic.